 C and N Cycles Box Hill Loop 18 miles: Strava Sign into your Strava and 'Export' to add to your device.

-C and N Cycles Box Hill loop 25 miles: Gpx and TCX files, Select 'Export' and download the desired format to your GPS unit.
+C and N Cycles Box Hill loop 25 miles: Gpx and TCX files, Select 'more options' (3 dots) and download the desired format to your GPS unit.

 C and N Cycles Box Hill loop 25 miles: Garmin Connect.
 Sign into your Garmin Connect account to 'Send to Device'